Jean-Philippe Lamoureux

-Jean-Philippe Lamoureux (born August 10, 1984) is an American professional ice hockey goaltender currently playing for the EC VSV of the ICE Hockey League (ICEHL).
+Jean-Philippe Lamoureux (born August 10, 1984) is an American former professional ice hockey goaltender who is currently the Director of Player Personnel & Office Operations for the North Dakota Fighting Hawks men's ice hockey team.

 Playing career

 Amateur

 Lamoureux started his career playing three seasons with the Lincoln Stars, in the United States Hockey League, a junior ice hockey league.

 He then played four years of college hockey at the University of North Dakota (2004–08), including a senior season that saw him earn a Hobey Baker Award nomination while leading the Fighting Sioux to the NCAA Frozen Four.
 Lamoureux is second all-time in school history with a 2.14 GAA, .920 save percentage and ten shutouts.